Uvalde school shooting: Entertainment

 In a press conference during the 2022 NBA playoffs, Golden State Warriors head coach Steve Kerr expressed his outrage at the refusal of American politicians to implement laws on gun control, while the Miami Heat urged their fans to contact state senators "demanding their support for common sense gun laws".
 The social media accounts for the New York Yankees and Tampa Bay Rays began posting facts about gun violence during a game in St. Petersburg, Florida.

 The satirical newspaper The Onion republished their article " 'No Way to Prevent This,' Says Only Nation Where This Regularly Happens".
 This was the 21st time The Onion republished this article to its homepage, coincidentally the same number as the number of victims of the Uvalde shooting.

 In the wake of the school shooting, CBS pulled the FBI season four finale, an episode titled "Prodigal Son" (which centered on an investigation into a school shooting plot), from the evening's planned airing, and replaced it with a rerun of an earlier Season 4 episode ("Under Pressure," which originally aired February 1) in its place.
 The episode would later air on October 4, as part of the show's fifth season.

+Similarly, Lifetime announced that the airing of television movie, The Bad Seed Returns, which was scheduled to air on May 30, 2022 would be postponed following the shooting.
+The movie eventually aired on September 5, 2022.